grantcotherman/LearnPolars/README.md

 - CSV files provide the data for the polars cheat sheet

-I will continue to update these files as I continue to find out more about polars while I use it for my daily work.
+I will continue to update these files as I learn more about polars while I use it for my daily work.